Truman Show delusion

-A Truman Show delusion, also known as Truman syndrome, is a type of delusion in which the person believes that their life is a staged reality show, or that they are being watched on cameras.
+Truman Show delusion, also known as Truman syndrome or Truman disorder, is a type of delusion in which the person believes that their life is a staged reality show, or that they are being watched on cameras.
 The term was coined in 2008 on film boards by brothers Joel Gold and Ian Gold, a psychiatrist and a neurophilosopher, respectively, after the 1998 film The Truman Show.

 The Truman Show delusion is not officially recognized nor listed in the Diagnostic and Statistical Manual of the American Psychiatric Association.

 Background

-The term was named after the titular film, The Truman Show, a 1998 comedy-drama film directed by Peter Weir and written by Andrew Niccol.
+The term was named after the film The Truman Show, a 1998 psychological comedy-drama film directed by Peter Weir and written by Andrew Niccol.
 Actor Jim Carrey plays Truman Burbank, a man who discovers he is living in a constructed reality televised globally around the clock.
-Since he was in the womb, his entire life has been televised and all the people in his life have been paid actors.
+Since he was born, his entire life has been televised and all the people in his life have been paid actors.
 As he discovers the truth about his existence, Burbank fights to find an escape from those who have controlled him his entire life.

 The concept predates this particular film, which was inspired by a 1989 episode of The Twilight Zone in its 1980s incarnation, titled "Special Service", which begins with the protagonist discovering a camera in his bathroom mirror.
-This man soon learns that his life is being broadcast 24/7 to TV watchers worldwide.
-In 1941, science fiction writer Robert A. Heinlein had written "They", a story about a man surrounded by persons whose job is to convince him that he is insane rather than one of the few genuine people in his world.
+This man soon learns that his life is being constantly broadcast to TV watchers worldwide.
+In 1941, science fiction writer Robert A. Heinlein had written They, a story about a man surrounded by persons whose job is to convince him that he is insane rather than one of the few genuine people in his world.
 In 1959, Philip K. Dick wrote a novel, Time Out of Joint, in which the protagonist lives in a created world in which his "family" and "friends" are all paid to maintain the illusion.
+In 1963, Keith Laumer published a short story "It Could Be Anything", about Brett, who experiences a train mishap that leads him to a city of hollowed-out buildings where the few humans are deluded into thinking they live in a city filled with real people.
 Later science fiction novels repeat the theme.
 While these books do not share the reality-show aspects of The Truman Show, they do have in common the concept of a world that has been constructed by others.

 Delusions

 Delusions – fixed, fallacious beliefs – are symptoms that, in the absence of organic disease, indicate psychiatric disease.
-The content of delusions varies considerably (limited by the imagination of the delusional person), but certain themes have been identified; for example, persecution.
+The content of delusions varies considerably (limited by the imagination of the delusional person), but certain themes have been identified: for example, persecution.
 These themes have diagnostic importance in that they point to certain diagnoses.
 Persecutory delusions are, for instance, classically linked to psychosis.